-Today, more than ever before, a focus on mental health and overall wellness is the new norm for the workplace.
-This is largely because of the wave of new employees currently entering the job market — mostly millennials and Gen Zs.
-With good reason, these employees are looking for work environments that reflect their flexible, wellness-focused lifestyles.
-Of course, at its core, the idea of workplace wellness is for everyone.
-Naturally, top-level management and C-level employees as well as everyone down the totem pole can benefit from a better working environment.
+Today, more than ever before, a focus on mental health and holistic wellness is the new norm for the workplace.
+This is mainly due to the wave of prospective employees currently entering the job market; the millennials and Gen Zs.
+With good reason, these employees are looking for work environments that cater to their flexible, yet wellness-focused lifestyles.
+Of course, at its core, the concept of workplace wellness is for everyone.
+From top-level management to C-level employees, every individual can gain from a better working environment.

-In the following guide, we will explain what workplace wellness looks like when it's done right, the many benefits you can expect from cultivating workplace wellness, and exactly how to adapt a new wellness program for the benefit of both employees and your company's bottom line.
+In the following guide, we will explain what workplace wellness represents when done right, the many benefits you can expect from cultivating workplace wellness, and exactly how to adapt a new wellness program for the benefit of both employees and your company's bottom line.

 In different settings, the term workplace wellness can mean different things.
-Generally speaking however, workplace wellness refers to a work environment conducive to the health and well-being of all employees and others within it.
-In a more structured regard, workplace wellness programs are defined in the following way according to the Centers for Disease Control (CDC):
+Generally speaking, workplace wellness refers to a work environment conducive to the health and well-being of all employees and others within it.
+With more structured regard, workplace wellness programs are defined in the following way according to the Centers for Disease Control (CDC):

 Of course, there is also the idea that employees themselves can create and cultivate workplace wellness in their own right.
-This can be done by focusing on better eating habits; facilitating more movement throughout the workday; and cultivating wellness habits such as mindfulness, yoga, and meditation.
+This can be facilitated by focusing on better eating habits, promoting more movement throughout the workday, and developing crucial wellness habits such as mindfulness, yoga, and meditation.

 An average employee spends approximately 50 hours of their week at work.
 That’s about one-third of one’s waking life every year.
 Furthermore, workers will consume about one-third of all their meals at work.